apache/nuttx/README.txt

   It is call "Semi-optional" because if you don't have some apps/ directory, NuttX will *fail* to build!

-  Download the unpack the apps tarball in the same directly where you unpacked the NuttX tarball.
+  Download then unpack the apps tarball in the same directory where you unpacked the NuttX tarball.
 After you unpack the apps tarball, you will have a new directory called apps-version (where the version should exactly match the version of the NuttX tarball).
 Again, you